Skip to content

 The Chairperson of the relevant Misconduct Appeals Committee will consider whether an application sets out one or more of the grounds for Appeal listed in Section 4.1 and whether sufficient evidence to proceed has been provided by the Student.
 If the Chairperson is not satisfied that the application sets out one or more grounds for Appeal and provides sufficient evidence to proceed, the Chairperson will refer the Appeal application to the Committee for further consideration.

-If the Committee determines there are no grounds for Appeal or there is insufficient evidence to proceed, the Student will be notified, normally within 10 University Business Days of the receipt of the application by the Chairperson, and advised of the reasons for the Decision to dismiss the Appeal and options for external review.
+If the majority of Committee members determines there are no grounds for Appeal or there is insufficient evidence to proceed, the Student will be notified, normally within 10 University Business Days of the receipt of the application by the Chairperson, and advised of the reasons for the Decision to dismiss the Appeal and options for external review.

 If the Chairperson or the Committee is satisfied that the application sets out one or more of the grounds for Appeal and provides sufficient evidence to proceed, the Committee will meet in accordance with its Terms of Reference to hear the Appeal.